Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: Convergence Analysis

 \underline{Probability of Meeting a Semi-Qualified Relay}.
 The convergence bound in Theorem \ref{thm:convergence}, however, is obtained under the assumption that a client can meet at least one semi-qualified upload (download) relay client in each upload (download) search interval, which may not always hold.
-How easily a client can find a semi-qualified relay client depends on the mobility level of the system.
+How easily a client can find a semi-qualified relay client depends on the {client-client meeting rate.
+In the VANET example, this rate depends on the D2D communication range.}